zkemail/.github/profile/README.md

 ## Login with ZK Email

 The flow of login with email will be that users put in their email addresses into a website, and then replying to a confirmation email logs them in.
 Behind the scenes, they are getting an ephemeral ECDSA session key with temporary permissions to the assets in their email wallet.
 The magic-link-style email comes from a relayer and authorizes the ephemeral key, and any reply to that email confirms that ephemeral key as the signer for that email address on any website.
 That website can continue to use that browser-specific temporary ECDSA keypair until the user switches or loses their device, at which point they can do the flow again to authorize additional ECDSA keypairs.
 This will be a completely decentralized drop-in replacement for signin with email for crypto-native apps that expect ECDSA signers.
-We currently have a spec and expect to release this in Q3 2024.
+We currently have a beta MVP you van try out at [prove.email/docs](https://prove.email/docs) > Oauth API.

 ## Relayer

 Our open source [relayer](https://github.com/zkemail/email-wallet/tree/main/packages/relayer) allows anyone to self-host or cloud-host with the ability to:
 1) Use our Dockerimage to immediately deploy any ZK proof to a rapid, autoscaled, 64 core proving instance to do proofs in the cloud.
 Note that privacy will be leaked to AWS in this case, so the only usecase is succinctness.
-2) Interface with the ZK proving protocol via sending emails, via built-in SMTP and IMAP servers that can authenticate with any gmail account
+2) Interface with the ZK proving protocol via sending emails, via built-in SMTP and IMAP servers that can authenticate with any gmail account.

 ## Other public goods